tapetersen/aksite/readme.rst

 For Windows I recommend the x86 python 2.7 from activestate: http://www.activestate.com/activepython/downloads

-You also need git for windows: http://git-scm.com/
+You also need git for windows: http://git-scm.com/ .
+You need to select OpenSSH when installing.

 Open git bash from the start menu and run::